razcodes/razcodes/README.md

 - 👨‍🎓 Computer Science student in The Open University of Israel
 - 👯 Looking to volunteer and help develop interesting projects
-- 🥅 2022 Goals: Have a multi-platform app up and running head-to-toe
 - 🧗‍♂️ I love to highline, climb and play guitar / piano!🎸🎹

 ### Spotify Playing 🎧